cmgdragon/dragon-lightbox/README.md

 ### Embed videos

-For embedding videos from hird-party platforms, just use the entire url to that video.
+For embedding videos from third-party platforms, just use the absolute url to that video.

 Supported platforms are Youtube, Dailymotion and Vimeo.